- Chapter I: Core Purpose

 Chapter II: Membership

-The combination of core beliefs, core values, and core purpose make up the guiding principles that direct and inspire the Family International as an organization and serve as a standard for expectations of members.
-A member of the Family International allows the guiding principles to motivate his or her actions in living his or her faith and dedication to God and in responding to the call of the Great Commission.
-To this end, the Family International is committed to fostering a community of faith that is welcoming, relevant, progressive, contemporary, and that gives members the inspiration and confidence to enact their dreams and plans for God; to act on God’s will for their life, whatever path or career it leads them to; to grow in Christian faith, belief, discipleship, or missionary service; to find effective means of participating in and facilitating the mission of the Family International.
+The combination of the Family International’s core beliefs, core values, and core purpose make up the guiding principles that direct and inspire the Family International (TFI) as an organization and members as individuals.
+The guiding principles represent members’ motivation in living their faith and dedication to God in response to the call of the Great Commission.
+These principles give members the inspiration and confidence to enact their dreams and plans for God; to act on God’s will for their life, whatever path or career it leads them to; to grow in Christian faith, belief, discipleship, or missionary service; to find effective means of participating in and facilitating the mission of the Family International.

 A new member of the Family International: